LattePandaTeam/Docs/content/alpha_edition/python_arduino_bridge.md

 ##Introduction

-In this tutorial, I will show you how to control your Arduino through Python.
-I will be using the LattePanda with the built in Arduino, and showing you how to the basics of how to make the LED light blink.
-Once you master this technique, you can play around with the code to control your Arduino with python.
+In this tutorial, we will show you how to control your Arduino using Python.
+We will use the LattePanda with the built in Arduino for this example and show you the basics of how to make the LED light blink.
+Once you master this technique, you can play around with the code yourself to control your Arduino with python code.

 ![](https://i.imgur.com/Jn1Tk29.gif)

-##What you need
+##What You Need

 **Hardware**